Ensemble Kalman Methods: A Mean Field Perspective: Appendix D (Stochastic Calculus Considerations)

 \subsection{Derivation of the Kushner-Stratonovich Equation}

 In Section \ref{sec:CT}, where we derived continuous time limits from discrete models, we used the two small parameters $\delta$ and $\dt$.
 The first characterized the data frequency and the second a time-increment.
 In this appendix we make the choice $\delta = \dt$ and study the limit $\Delta t\to 0$ to derive continuum models.
 Studying this limit enables us to convert between different modes of stochastic integration in an explicit fashion; this may be helpful to some readers as it avoids the need to invoke abstract results on covariation.
+In particular we now restate, and then prove from first principles, Lemma \ref{lem:ISC}: